 It is virtually impossible to project an organization into the future without first examining its past, its roots, its birth.
 The heritage of the Academy of Our Lady of Mercy, Lauralton Hall, is rich in history, tradition, and the charism of Mercy.
 Truly, the present caliber and strength of Lauralton Hall began in its most genuine, albeit humble, beginnings.

 Mother Catherine McAuley

-In a quiet, nondescript, and once poverty-stricken area named Lower Baggot Street in Dublin, Ireland, a socially sophisticated and financially secure woman named Catherine McAuley dedicated her life to the amelioration of the poor, especially woman and children.
+In a quiet, nondescript, and once poverty-stricken area named Lower Baggot Street in Dublin, Ireland, a socially sophisticated and financially secure woman named Catherine McAuley dedicated her life to the amelioration of the poor, especially women and children.
 Here, she began to make her mark on the future lives of generations of women who would find themselves growing and blossoming under her tutelage.

 With a fortune at her disposal and a group of gentrified women volunteers at her side, Catherine McAuley built and opened a settlement house for women and children on Baggot Street in 1828.
 She wrote, quite succinctly, that “No work of charity can be more productive of good to society or more conclusive to the happiness of the poor than the careful instruction of women…wherever a God-fearing woman presides, peace and good order are generally to be found.”
 And her promise has long been fulfilled here at Lauralton Hall.